NEWIR295/Sudoku_Game_V2/README.md

 - Demonstrate separation of concerns and proper software architecture.

 ## Functional Requirements
+- Build a static library for sudoku main function to be used by the GUI app using CMake
 - Display a 9×9 Sudoku Grid using QML format.
 - Display game using a Qt based application.
 - Validate user inputs (row, column, value).